Deep Water Bay: Deep Water Bay residential area

-Deep Water Bay is among the most exclusive residential areas of Hong Kong as per Forbes and Forbes Life.
+Deep Water Bay is one of the most expensive neighbourhoods in the world, and the most exclusive residential area of Hong Kong as per Forbes and Forbes Life.
 Nineteen of the city's richest billionaires reside within the area, amongst them a net aggregate worth of $123 billion (as of August 2015).
-Its residents have included property, casino, shipping and oil tycoons including Li Ka Shing, Cheng Yu-tung, Joseph Lau, Robert Kuok and Lui Che Woo.
+The most prominent addresses are Repulse Bay Road (Nos 1-67 only), Island Road, and Deep Water Bay Road.
+Considered the most prime location on the south side of Hong Kong island, Deep Water Bay residents have included property, casino, shipping and oil tycoons including Li Ka Shing, Cheng Yu-tung, Joseph Lau, Robert Kuok and Lui Che Woo.
 All of the Kwok brothers live within Deep Water Bay, as well as the e-commerce tycoon, Joseph Tsai.

-Prominent addresses in Deep Water Bay are: Repulse Bay Road (section only before the Island Road roundabout facing Deep Water Bay numbers 1 through 67, and numbers 2 through 44); Island Road (numbers 2 through 52); and Deep Water Bay Road.
+Prominent addresses in Deep Water Bay are: Repulse Bay Road (section only before the Island Road roundabout facing Deep Water Bay numbers 1 through 67, and numbers 2 through 44).
+These include low rise townhomes, such as at 36 Repulse Bay Road, detached larger homes, such as at 20 Repulse Bay Road, and luxury apartments with expansive views and duplex or triplex layout, such as at 63 Repulse Bay Road.
+Island Road (numbers 2 through 52) features town homes and some detached villas located directly in the water; and Deep Water Bay Road which features mostly detached homes on the slopes overlooking the Hong Kong Golf Club and Deep Water Bay beach.

 Education

 Deep Water Bay is in Primary One Admission (POA) School Net 18.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Hong Kong Southern District Government Primary School.